ADVANTICS/documentation/products/adb-pc-dc01/docs/operation.md

 When used as a power supply, the ADB-PC-DC01 can automatically precharge the Port B, without a need for external voltage matching.

 In battery-connected systems, Port B is first internally precharged to the actual Port B voltage.
 This is automatic, and the user doesn't need to do anything specific.

+!!! tip
+    Internal precharge of the ADB-PC-DC01 always precharges the unit to match the voltage on port B.
+    Once precharge is complete, setpoints are applied.

 Power delivery towards Port B, in other words, ‘charging’, is possible to achieve by putting a voltage setpoint that is higher than the battery voltage until the desired battery voltage is reached.
 The converter will operate in constant current (CC) mode until the voltage setpoint is reached, and the current will always be limited by the setpoint defined by the user.
 Once the target voltage is reached, the operation switches to constant voltage mode (CV).
 An example CC/CV charging graph is shown below.
 The voltage and current setpoints in this example are set as 700V and 100A, respectively, when the battery was initially 500V.
 Charging continues in CC mode until the 700V setpoint is reached, then CV mode takes over until the end of charge.